Solomon R. Guggenheim Museum: Gail May Engelberg Center for Arts Education

 The Gail May Engelberg Center for Arts Education, completed in 2001, covers 8200 sqft on the lower level of the museum, below the main gallery.
 It was a gift of the Mortimer D. Sackler family and was originally named for them.
 The facility provides classes and lectures about the visual and performing arts and opportunities to interact with the museum's collections and special exhibitions through its labs, exhibition spaces, conference rooms and 266-seat Peter B. Lewis Theater.
 Following criticism over the Sackler family's involvement in the opioid epidemic in the United States, the center was renamed in 2022 for museum trustee Gail May Engelberg, who along with her husband Alfred Engelberg had donated $15 million to the museum.

 The basement space looks out onto a sloped driveway outside the southwest corner of the museum.
 The Peter B. Lewis Theater is directly beneath the main gallery and contains two levels of seating: an orchestra level and a balcony.
 There is a coatroom at the balcony level, separated from the balcony seats by a metal partition.
 The southeast corner of the orchestra level contains a raised wooden stage.
 The theater's walls contain embedded piers, as well as semicircular window openings.
 The plaster ceiling contains recessed cove lighting.
 When the theater was built, it could be accessed directly from the triangular service core, as well as via the driveway outside the museum.

 Annex galleries

 The 89th Street annex contains 10290 ft2 of additional exhibition space.
 There are four exhibition galleries with flat walls that are "more appropriate for the display of art".
-Each of the gallery levels, are double-height spaces.
+Each of the gallery levels is a double-height space.
 A loading dock is below the galleries, while two office stories and a mechanical floor are above.
 A steel-and-glass lobby connects the annex to the monitor's ground level, and ramps and passageways connect with the monitor's three upper stories.
-The annex is linked to the main gallery's stair tower at the fourth, fifth, and seventh stories.
+The annex is linked to the main gallery's stair tower at the fourth, fifth and seventh stories.
 It also connects to rooftop terraces above the monitor and main gallery.